-Personal measurements - related to passivation of (non-Al) metallic coatings (long-term and short-term measurements)
+Personal measurements - related to inorganic finish stripping (long-term and short-term measurements)

-The eight long-term personal measurements were taken at workers performing maintenance activities related to passivation of (non-Al) metallic coatings.
-The arithmetic mean (AM) for these measurements is 0.296 μ g/m3 and the maximum value is 1.0 μ g/m3).
-None of these measurements is exclusively related to this use, they all cover activities related to multiple Cr(VI) uses (e.g., pickling/etching, inorganic finish stripping, anodising, conversion coating, anodise sealing).
-Activities performed during the measurements include general inspections, maintenance and cleaning throughout the site and specific tasks such as replacement of heaters, repair of pipes or dampers in the baths, cleaning and repair of wet scrubbers, removal of anodes from treatment baths or refilling of chemicals for the wastewater treatment plant.
-For one measurement (covering the removal of anodes from the treatment bath), it was reported that RPE (M Jupiter Air Powered Respirator with filter A2P3 and S 333G head cover for removal of anodes) was used.
+The ten long-term personal measurements were taken at workers performing maintenance activities related to inorganic finish stripping.
+The arithmetic mean (AM) for these measurements is $0.297 \ \mu g/m^3$ and the 90^{th} percentile is $1.0 \ \mu g/m^3$.
+Only one of these measurements ($0.02 \ \mu g/m^3$; workers performing a repair activity on the educator pump system of the bath) is exclusively related to this use, all other measurements cover activities related to multiple Cr(VI) uses (e.g., pickling/etching, passivation of (non-AI) metallic coatings, anodising, conversion coating, anodise sealing).
+Activities performed during the measurements include general inspections, maintenance and cleaning throughout the site and specific tasks such as replacement of heaters, repair of pipes, cleaning, and repair of wet scrubbers, or refilling of chemicals for the wastewater treatment plant.
+For one measurement (covering the removal of anodes from the treatment bath), it was reported that RPE (Reusable half mask - particle filter; infrequent maintenance activities) was used.
 No information on the use of RPE is documented for the other measurements.
-As described above, the measurements usually cover activities from multiple uses as the maintenance activities performed during the measurements cannot be assigned to a single use but usually relate to all uses performed at one site.
-Therefore, the pooled monitoring data from all Cr(VI) uses are considered and discussed for the exposure assessment.